Jaywin2099/Khan-Academy-Imager/README.md

 # Khan-Academy-Imager
-Used to convert images into copy/paste code usable on Khan Academy.
+Used to convert images into a format usable on Khan Academy.

 The images must follow the guidlines of KA.